DiamondLightSource/phoebus/README.md

 * `Tag` - Creating a new tag will build a fixed version image that can be used in production.
 * `Push to development branch` - Merging a feature branch into this branch will build a development image that can be used to test work in progress.
 Changes to this branch will overwrite the existing development image.

 The dockerfile is located in the `/dls` folder.
 Here you can edit the branch that phoebus will be built from, and the version of the upstream that was pulled into the repository.

-It is important to check and update the build version each time you merge from upstream.
-You can see which version has been pulled in by looking at the `pom.xml` file.
+<b>When merging from upstream, if the build version has changed you must update this in the dockerfile or the build will fail.</b> You can see which version has been pulled in by looking at the `pom.xml` file.

 ### Contributing